kbob/kerfburn/front/gcode/README.md

 After a G-Code line is parsed, the execution process has three phases.

-  1. Check that the line is legal -- no repeated modal group members.
+  1. Check that the line is legal
-     Interpreter + dialect
+      - multi-char codes are valid
+      - each modal group has 0-1 code
+      - each multi-char code has all required args
+      - no two multis use the same args

   2. Update all the non-G/M words' values into a code dict Interpreter + executor